bibleexchange/church_ministry__textbook/sw/0601_characteristics-of-a-good-leader.md

 Polikapi alikuwa na orodha inayofanana katika waraka wake kwa waefeso

 > Likewise must the deacons be blameless before his righteousness, as the servants of God and Christ and not of man, not slanderers, not double tongued, not lovers of money, temperate in all things, compassionate, careful, walking according to the truth of the Lord, who was the "servant of all."
-> Vivyo hivyo mashemasi wanatakiwa wawe watu wasio na hatia katika haki yake, kama watumishi wa Mungu na siyo wa mwanadamu, wasiohukumiwa, wasio na nia mbili, wasiopenda fedha, wenye kiasi kwa kila kitu, wenye huruma, waangalifu, wanaotembea sawasawa na kweli ya Bwana, ambaye alikuwa” mtumishi wa wote.”
+> Vivyo hivyo mashemasi wanatakiwa wawe watu wasio na hatia katika haki yake, kama watumishi wa Mungu na siyo wa mwanadamu, wasiohukumiwa, wasio na nia mbili, wasiopenda fedha, wenye kiasi kwa kila kitu, wenye huruma, waangalifu, wanaotembea sawasawa na kweli ya Bwana, ambaye alikuwa" mtumishi wa wote."

 > And let the presbyters also be compassionate, merciful to all, bringing back those that have wandered, caring for all the weak, neglecting neither widow, nor orphan nor poor, but "ever providing for that which is good before God and man," refraining from all wrath, respect of persons, unjust judgment, being far from all love of money, not quickly believing evil of any, not hasty in judgment, knowing that "we all owe the debt of sin."<sup>[3]</sup>
-> Na wazee pia wawe na huruma, wenye huruma kwa wote, kuwarudisha wale waliopotea, kuwajali wadhaifu wote, kutokuwatenga wajane wala maskini, bali kutenda lile lililo jema kwa Mungu na wanadamu,” kuacha hasira, heshima kwa watu, hukumu zisizo za haki, kuwa mbali na kupenda fedha, kutokuwa wepesi kuamini uovu wowote, kutokuhukumu kwa haraka, tukijua kwamba wote tu wadeni wa dhambi.”<sup>[3]</sup>
+> Na wazee pia wawe na huruma, wenye huruma kwa wote, kuwarudisha wale waliopotea, kuwajali wadhaifu wote, kutokuwatenga wajane wala maskini, bali kutenda lile lililo jema kwa Mungu na wanadamu," kuacha hasira, heshima kwa watu, hukumu zisizo za haki, kuwa mbali na kupenda fedha, kutokuwa wepesi kuamini uovu wowote, kutokuhukumu kwa haraka, tukijua kwamba wote tu wadeni wa dhambi."<sup>[3]</sup>

 We will not go over every item in these lists, but we will combine these lists together and highlight a few things that are repeated among them.
 Hatutaangalia kila kipengele katika orodha hizi, bali tutachanga orodha hizi pamoja na kuonyesha vitu vichache ambavyo vimerudiwa kati yake.